 The Issuer's capital adequacy is related to the availability of additional capital in the future.
-The capital position is affected by, for example, profit after tax, the distribution of dividends, changes in fair value reserve as well as differences in impairments and expected loan losses.
-Risk-weighted assets are affected by, for example, the amount of lending and risk ratings of the loans and other receivables and assets as well market and operational risks.
-Negative changes in the capital adequacy position, such as a decrease in equity or an increase in risk-weighted exposures could have an adverse effect on the availability and cost of the Issuer's funding and, consequently, have an adverse effect on the Issuer's business, results of operations and financial condition and thereby the Issuer's ability to fulfil its obligations under the Senior Preferred MREL Eligible Notes.
+The capital position is affected by, for example, profit after tax, the distribution of profits, changes in fair value reserve as well as differences in impairments and expected loan losses.
+Risk-weighted assets are affected by, for example, the amount of lending and other receivables and assets as well market and operational risks.
+Negative changes in the capital adequacy position, such as a decrease in own funds or an increase in risk-weighted exposures could have an adverse effect on the availability and cost of the Issuer's funding and, consequently, have an adverse effect on the Issuer's business, results of operations and financial condition and thereby the Issuer's ability to fulfil its obligations under the Senior Preferred Notes.